ItsJustMeChris/crackt/README.md

 # Crackt (Fabric)

-Vein-aware ore cracking for Minecraft 1.21.11-rc3 on Fabric.
+Vein-aware ore cracking for Fabric.
 Swing a pick at any ore; a shrinking core appears, progress is shared, and the entire connected vein pops once you've contributed enough hits.

 ## Features
 - Shared effort: crack progress is tracked per vein, so multiple players can contribute swings on the same ore.